nikhe/zipkin-security/README.md

 The only reason this example was created was [so many keep asking to modify the server](https://github.com/openzipkin/zipkin/issues/782).
 They see Zipkin server uses Spring Boot and expect it to be the same as a normal application, when our server isn't normal.
 This code shows changing something like authentication has less to do with Spring Boot and more to do with the internals of how we implement our server, notably Armeria, and how we internally manage modules.

-## Do not pay too much attention that this uses ENV variables
+## Do not pay too much attention that this uses a properties file
-ENV variables are used only here as a toy: your real code will likely read from another source.
-If you make code based on this, and ENV variables aren't working for you, just change the code to what does work for you.
+The "zipkin-server-security.properties" file is only here as a toy: your real code will likely read from another, possibly encrypted, source that can be updated at runtime.
+If you make code based on this, and properties aren't working for you, just change the code to what does work for you.

 ## This is not supported by OpenZipkin
-If you decide to make a custom add-on instead of an alternate like a proxy, you are welcome to use this if it helps.
-However, it will be up to you to support it.
-The way we connect modules together is very sensitive to versions and considered an implementation detail.
-The OpenZipkin community supports our default builds, not custom ones.

-Please don't ask our chat for Spring Boot support, like how to set properties instead of ENV variables etc. [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) covers that, if helpful to you.
-We don't have enough resources to support custom servers, so this code is "use at your own risk" technology.
+If you raise an issue against this repository, it might be answered, but please don't ask OpenZipkin chat for support.
+This is not an OpenZipkin supported project, rather a personal example.

+Rather than asking questions here about Spring Boot topics such as how to set properties, please look at [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) or the many answers available on StackOverflow or other Spring Boot forums.

+Finally, using this is more difficult than an alternative such as an authenticated proxy.
+That's precisely why it is not supported.
+If the struggle is too difficult, or keeping up to date is difficult, please consider using another approach.
+The way this project works is very sensitive to versions and considered an implementation detail of Zipkin.

 ## Quick start